Ave Maria University: Academics

-Ave Maria University currently offers 33 undergraduate and three graduate degrees.
+Ave Maria University offers 33 undergraduate and 3 graduate degrees.
 Graduate programs include M.A. and Ph.D. studies in theology and a Master of Theological Studies for non-traditional students.
 Undergraduate students must complete a core curriculum of 14 required courses in philosophy, theology, composition, science, math, history, political science, and a foreign language.

+The Honor Society of Phi Kappa Phi installed Ave Maria University as its 358th chapter on October 17, 2023.

-In 2012 U.S. News & World Report reported that the university had a student–teacher ratio of 12:1, with 696 undergraduate students paying an average of $19,440 in tuition and fees for the school year 2011–2012, with some also paying $8,350 for a dorm room and meals.
-The university's rating was in "Tier 2", below 178 other American colleges ranked in "Tier 1".
+In 2023 U.S. News & World Report reported that the university enrolled 1,021 undergraduate students paying an average of $28,224 for the school year 2022-2023.
+Faculty student ratio was 18:1.

-In 2015, College Factual ranked Ave Maria University as a Top 10 college in the state of Florida.
-In December 2015, The Southern Association of Colleges and Schools renewed Ave Maria University's accreditation.

-Law school

-Although they were both established by Monaghan, the Ave Maria School of Law and Ave Maria University are separate entities.
-The Ave Maria School of Law is controlled by a board that is independent of AMU.
-Ave Maria School of Law is a fully American Bar Association-accredited Catholic law school, located on a campus in Naples, Florida.
-It has a current enrollment of 375 students and offers a Juris Doctor (J.D.) program.

-After receiving accreditation in 2005, the law school was moved by Monaghan from Ann Arbor, Michigan, to the north side of Naples, Florida.
-Many students chose not to continue their studies, and the school's high ranking with U.S. News & World Report dropped dramatically, down to the lowest ranked level (tier 4) from 2008 to 2011, then failing to achieve any ranking in 2012.
-In 2014, the law school regained its tier 4 position.

 Accreditation

 In June 2010, the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) declared that Ave Maria had obtained "accredited membership" status.
 This allows the university to award bachelors, masters, and doctoral degrees accredited by the SACS.
 The university had previously received full accreditation from the American Academy for Liberal Education (AALE) in June 2008.
 On October 7, 2011, the local ordinary, Bishop Frank Joseph Dewane, formally recognized the institution as a Catholic university pursuant to the code of canon law.

-In December 2015, The Southern Association of Colleges and Schools reaffirmed Ave Maria University's accreditation.
+Catholic Theology Show

+The Catholic Theology Show, a faculty podcast, began on October 22, 2022, hosted by Michael Dauphinais, chair of the Theology Department and professor of theology.
+The Catholic Theology Show was launched on the feast day of Saint Pope John Paul II.